Parameterization

 Single instruction, multiple data (SIMD) is a parallel processing technology built into many modern CPUs, GPUs, and custom accelerators.
 SIMD allows you to perform a single operation on multiple pieces of data at once.
 For example, if you want to take the square root of each element in an array, you can use SIMD to parallelize the work.

-exposes the common SIMD operations through its methods, and makes the SIMD data
+exposes the common SIMD operations through its methods, and takes the SIMD data

-type and size values parametric.
+type and size values as parameters.
 This allows you to directly map your data to

 the SIMD vectors on any hardware.